Harry H. Corbett: Other work

+The success of Steptoe and Son led to roles for Corbett on the big screen as James Ryder in Ladies Who Do (1963), Hemel Pike (one of two boatmen, the other being Ronnie Barker) in The Bargee (1964) written by Galton and Simpson, Detective Sergeant Sidney Bung in Carry On Screaming!
+(1966) and Ambrose Twombly in the "Lust" segment of The Magnificent Seven Deadly Sins (1971).

+There were two Steptoe and Son feature length films made: Steptoe and Son (1972) and Steptoe and Son Ride Again (1973) in which he starred, of course, as Harold.
+He also appeared in a Children's Foundation short The Chiffy Kids (1976), hamming it up as Hungry Herbert, then landed minor roles in the David Essex film Silver Dream Racer (1980), Terry Gilliam's Jabberwocky (1977) and the rather regrettable Hardcore (1977).

-Steptoe and Son led Corbett to comedy films: as James Ryder in Ladies Who Do (1963); with Ronnie Barker in The Bargee (1964), written by Galton and Simpson; Carry On Screaming!
-(1966) (replacing an unavailable Sid James); the "Lust" segment of The Magnificent Seven Deadly Sins (1971); and Terry Gilliam's Jabberwocky (1977).
-There were two Steptoe and Son films: Steptoe and Son (1972) and Steptoe and Son Ride Again (1973).
-In 1966 he appeared as a narrator in four episodes of the BBC children's television series Jackanory, and he also had the leading role in two other television series, Mr. Aitch (written especially for him, 1967) and Grundy (1980).
-Corbett had a supporting role in the David Essex film Silver Dream Racer (1980), and also appeared in the film Hardcore (1977).
-In addition, he had a supporting role in Potter (1980) with Arthur Lowe on the BBC.
+On the small screen, Corbett appeared as a narrator in four episodes of the BBC children's television series Jackanory during 1966.
+He also had the leading roles in two ITV television programmes, Mr. Aitch (1967) written especially for him, in which he portrayed 'a bowler-hatted, cigar-smoking well-to-do wheeler and dealer' and Grundy (1980) as a puritanical newsagent.
+In addition, he had a supporting role in BBC's Potter (1980) with Arthur Lowe.

-Corbett recorded multiple 45rpm records, most of which were novelty songs based upon the rag-and-bone character, including "Harry, You Love Her" and "Junk Shop".
+Corbett recorded multiple 45 rpm records, most of which were novelty songs based upon the rag-and-bone character, including "Harry, You Love Her" and "Junk Shop".
 He recorded a number of sea shanties and folk songs.
 In 1973, he recorded an album titled Only Authorised Employees To Break Bottles which was a "showcase of accents", with songs from Corbett in a range of accents, including Liverpudlian, Brummie and Mancunian; the title echoes a notice which is visible in the bottle-smashing scene in the film 'The Bargee'.
-The album was recorded in 1973 and released in 1974 on the Torquay, Devon-based RA record label with support from seventies folk band 'Faraway Folk': RALP Including the album, he released over 30 songs.
+The album was recorded in 1973 and released in 1974 on the Torquay, Devon-based RA record label with support from seventies folk band 'Faraway Folk'.
+Including the titles on this album, he released over 30 songs.